Deformation Theory and Partition Lie Algebras: Introduction

 We prove Theorem~\ref{koszuldualfun} ``by hand'' at the level of simplicial commutative rings, by working carefully with filtered objects and exploiting the fact that all rings that one encounters in this way are Noetherian.
 To deduce \Cref{mainthm}, one also needs to prove that the Koszul duality functor carries appropriate pullbacks of simplicial commutative rings to pushouts of $\liep$-algebras.
-Partition Lie algebras are subtle homotopical objects, and we therefore need tools to study them.
-For example, one can consider the natural operations acting on their homotopy groups.
-These are parametrised by the homotopy groups of \textit{free} partition Lie algebras, which we will compute by using techniques from the work of the first author and Arone \cite{arone2018action}, which rely on discrete Morse theory and an argument inspired by earlier work of Arone and Mahowald \cite{arone1999goodwillie}.
-To state our result, we need the following classical notion (cf. \cite{shirshov1958free}, \cite{chen1958free}): \begin{definition} A word $w$ in letters $x_1,\dots,x_k$ is said to be a \textit{Lyndon word} if it is smaller than any of its cyclic rotations in the lexicographic order with $x_1<\dots < x_k$.
-Write $B(n_1,\dots,n_k)$ for the set of Lyndon words which involve the letter $x_i$ precisely $n_i$ times. \end{definition}
+Partition Lie algebras are subtle homotopical objects, and we need tools to study them.
+One can, for example, consider the natural operations acting on the homotopy groups of a partition Lie algebra, which can obstruct the extendability of the corresponding formal moduli \mbox{problem to $\EE_n$-algebras.}

+These operations are parametrised by the homotopy groups of \textit{free} partition Lie algebras, which we will compute by using techniques from the work of the first author and Arone \cite{arone2018action}, relying on discrete Morse theory and an argument inspired by earlier work of Arone and Mahowald \cite{arone1999goodwillie}.
+To state our result, we need the following classical notion (cf.\ \cite{shirshov1958free}, \cite{chen1958free}): \begin{definition} A word $w$ in letters $x_1,\dots,x_m$ is said to be a \textit{Lyndon word} if it is smaller than any of its cyclic rotations in the lexicographic order with $x_1<\dots < x_m$.
+Write $B(n_1,\dots,n_m)$ \INN{020@$B(n_1,\ldots,n_m)$} for the set of Lyndon words which involve the letter $x_i$ precisely $n_i$ times. \end{definition}